 - June 10, 2021 – WSGC reviewed and voted to forward all 15 compact amendments to the Governor

-- TBD — Tribal Chairs and Governor Inslee sign compact amendments and send them to the Secretary of the United States Department of Interior for publication in the Federal Register
+- TBD — Tribal Chairs send signed compact amendments to the Secretary of the United States Department of Interior for publication in the Federal Register

 - TBD — Federal Register publishes amendments, marking the legalization of sports wagering